home › about

 Annual Festival Screenings

 We host annual in-person festival screenings at the Bytowne Cinema in Ottawa in November.
-The 8th annual festival will take place from November 7-9, 2024.
+The 9th annual festival took place from November 6-8, 2025.

 Other Activities and Presentations